w3c/webref/packages/idl/README.md

 # API

-The async `listAll()` method resolves with an object where they keys are spec shortnames, and the values are objects with async `text()` and `parse()` methods to get the raw text and the result of parsing that with `WebIDL2.parse`, respectively.
+The async `listAll()` method resolves with an object where the keys are spec shortnames, and the values are objects with async `text()` and `parse()` methods to get the raw text and the result of parsing that with `WebIDL2.parse`, respectively.
 Example:

 ```js
 const idl = require('@webref/idl');